 Fewer people read your blog posts than you think.
 More people read your headline than you think, too.

-Not only does the headline affect click-through rates, but it sets the tone and establishes the key subject of the article. points out , a title can have a huge impact on what the audience takes away from an article.
+Not only does the headline affect click-through rates of your blog, but it sets the tone and establishes the key subject of the article.
+Turns out, a title can have a huge impact on what the audience takes away from an article.

 Discussing her article, "A Gene That Makes You Need Less Sleep," Konnikova said, "If I had instead called it “Why We Need Eight Hours of Sleep,” people would remember it differently."